fantasywastaken/Zula-Account-Checker/README.md

 ---

 ### ⚠️ Disclaimer

-This tool is for educational and ethical research purposes only.
-The developer is not responsible for any misuse.
+This project is for educational purposes only.
+Using third-party tools with Valorant may violate Riot Games' Terms of Service.
+Use at your own risk.
+The developer is not responsible for any account penalties that may occur.
-Always comply with your local laws and the terms of service of the platform.

 ---